pomtojoer/CryptoScanner/README.md

 ### Prerequisites

-#### PostgreSQL
+#### Docker

-PostgreSQL is required for this project.
-To run your own PostgreSQL, please refer to the installation steps which are relevant to your system [here](https://www.enterprisedb.com/edb-docs/p/postgresql).
+Docker and docker-machine is requried for this project.
+Please follow installation steps relevant to your system [here](https://docs.docker.com/get-docker/).
+Docker-machine is also needed for this deployment.
+This can be installed via [this tutorial](https://docs.docker.com/machine/install-machine/).

-To install PostgreSQL please download from the above link.
-Once downloaded,

 ### Installation